 Our Charter forms the framework for our business activities.
-Our statutory mission as defined in our Charter is to:
+Our Charter Mission is to:

 - · Provide stability in the secondary market for residential loans; - · Respond appropriately to the private capital market; - Provide ongoing assistance to the secondary market for residential loans (including activities relating to loans for low- and moderate-income families, involving a reasonable economic return that may be less than the return earned on other activities) by increasing the liquidity of mortgage investments and improving the distribution of investment capital available for residential mortgage financing; and - Promote access to mortgage loan credit throughout the U.S. (including central cities, rural areas, and other underserved areas) by increasing the liquidity of mortgage investments and improving the distribution of investment capital available for residential mortgage financing.